 Medicine: WESP (SCIP) and GEZP (HELP) internships.
 Read more here.

-Study programmes at the Faculty of Humanities and Sciences offer possibilities for internships or student projects in the fields of humanities, education, governance, sustainability, data science, natural sciences and food, nutrition and health.
+Study programmes at the Faculty of Science and Engineering offer possibilities for internships or student projects in the fields of humanities, education, governance, sustainability, data science, natural sciences and food, nutrition and health.
 Please contact Inge Römgens.

 You may want to: